Agriculture in Albania: Production

 The main agricultural products in the country are tobacco, figs, olives, wheat, maize, potatoes, vegetables, fruits, sugar beets, grapes, meat, honey, dairy products, and medicinal and aromatic plants.

 Exports of medicinal and aromatic plants in 2020 totaled 14,000 tonnes worth US$59 million.
 Cultivation of nettles, cowslip, lavender, sage and other herbal plants employ some 100,000 Albanians.

 Agriculture accounts for 18.9% of the GDP and a large portion of the exports.
 However, it is limited primarily to small family operations and subsistence farming because of lack of modern equipment, unclear property rights, and the prevalence of small, inefficient plots of land.
 The post-1990 land fragmentation, uncertain land ownership, lack of state registries and bank crediting, and high VAT are all obstacles to a modern agricultural industry.
 There is also a concern that agricultural products originating from Albania are being stamped as 'Product of Turkey' for the international market.

-Albania has soils and a climate favorable to an extensive lumber industry.
 Many of the historic forests of Albania were destroyed with inefficient wood industry and expanse of agricultural land in the 1990s.
 Today, forests cover about one third of Albania's land area and, due to an agreement with Italy and the World Bank, there is a large amount of reforestation underway.

 Albania is the 11th largest producer of olive oil.